THE HOME OF

-So, where then beget good and evil?
+So, from whence then beget good and evil?
 What?
 Again, with God?
 I might believe you if, and when, you prove your God is real.
 Talk to me more then.
-For me, I can see no other source for good and evil besides ourselves.
+I can see no other source for good and evil besides ourselves.
 Where is the good in a stone?
 What evil is the sea?
-Does starlight have malice?
+Does starlight shine love or malice?
 Is there really any anger in the wind?
 Good and evil are our designs and opinions.
-These are weak in the mind of just one.
+These are weak when in the mind of just one.
 Weak and fleeting.
 As fleeting as that one’s brief life.
-Though when we find consensus with others regarding what is good and what is evil, well then, we’ve got something to show and talk about.
-We have found the home of good and evil.
+Though when we find consensus with others regarding what is good and what is evil; well then, we’ve then got something to show and talk about.
+We have then found, The Home of Good and Evil.